 - Your extension of time to file is not an extension of time to pay your taxes.
 Generally, you must pay at least 90% of your tax liability in order to avoid the failure-to-pay penalty.
 Thus, it’s important to take the time to figure out your total taxable earnings for the year.
 This may require additional completion of small business tax forms.

 - States have different rules on filing extensions.
 Many states require you to file a state extension in addition to a federal extension.
 You can look up your state here to determine the rules.

 If your return was originally due April 15, for example you file as a sole proprietorship, after you file an extension, you have until October 15 to turn in your business’ taxes.
 Other entities might have different due dates for their business returns, like March 15, which would require them to file by September 15.

 Don’t want to tackle filing an extension alone?
 Get help with your small business taxes from the team at Block Advisors.

 Why filing a business tax extension is important

 Why should you care about learning how to file an extension for your business’ taxes?
 If you don’t take action on your tax return on or before tax day, you could be subject to penalties.
 If you file your federal tax return late and owe tax with the return, two penalties may apply.

 - A failure-to-file penalty for late filing.

 - A failure-to-pay penalty for paying late.

-While penalties for late filing may be steep, you have options.
-Your best bet is to work with an expert tax advisor who can get your tax documents organized to help expedite the process of filing so you can hit that April 17 deadline, or help you file an extension.
-Partner with an experienced tax professional, so down the road you don’t feel stressed, scrambled, or confused!
+While penalties for late filing can get steep, you have options for filing a small business tax extension.
+Your best bet is to work with a Block Advisors small business certified tax pro, who can get your tax documents organized to help expedite the process of filing so you can make the tax deadline, or help you file an extension.
+Let us do the heavy lifting so you can get back to what you love.